wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-06  Strixhaven Year 3, Term 2.md

 	- Izel has instructed his salamander servants to make offerings at the volcanoes where his family dwells and wake them.
 So far the salamanders have made some small offerings, causing other tlexolotls to stir.
 	- Izel doesn’t understand or care that the awakening tlexolotls endanger the region’s populace.
 The Elemental has little experience with Humanoids or the concept of mortality.
 	- The magma vents beneath the volcano connect to Fernia.
 Izel convinced the awed salamanders on the other side to assist him.
 He knows nothing of the vicious attacks they’ve conducted to fetch offerings for him.
 - Through convincing roleplaying or by succeeding on a DC 20 Charisma (Persuasion) check, a character can talk Izel out of his plans and persuade him to send his salamander allies away.
 Any such negotiation needs to account for the fact that Izel will be lonely if this happens.

-If Ollin is with the party, they volunteer to stay at the Gate of Illumination — Ollin believes keeping Izel content is important and wants to help keep the region safe (they also like the idea of having a regular audience).
+`encounter: 1: Tlexolotl`

 - **Lava**.
-A creature that enters the lava in this area for the first time on a turn or that starts its turn there takes 55 (10d10) fire damage.
+A creature that enters the lava in this area for the first time on a turn or that starts its turn there takes `dice:10d10` fire damage.
 - **Missing Student**.
 If a student went missing earlier in the adventure, they're here.
 The tlexolotl can’t understand them, so it has had them manacled to the western wall.
 If asked, they explain that the tlexolotl didn’t harm them — it seemed curious about them, not hostile.
 Their manacles have no locks, as the salamanders melted them closed.
 Each manacle has AC 19, 10 hit points, and immunity to poison and psychic damage, or can be broken as an action with a successful DC 18 Strength (Athletics) check.
 - **Treasure**.
 One of the obsidian altars holds the artifact that went missing.
 There are also four ruby-encrusted torch sconces, two on each altar.
 The sconces are easily removed, and each is worth 750 gp.